 Uroxatral Side Effects to Report

-- Fainting, which can be a sign of dangerously low blood pressure (hypotension) or a life-threatening irregular heart rhythm known as QT prolongation.
+There are a number of possible side effects with Uroxatral that you should report to your healthcare provider.
+These include, but are not limited to:- Fainting, which can be a sign of dangerously low blood pressure (hypotension) or a life-threatening irregular heart rhythm known as QT prolongation.

 - A new onset of chest pain (angina) or worsening of pre-existing chest pain.